arytontediarjo/extract-bohemia-kenya-project/README.md

 git push
 ```

-You can find your dockerhub under databrew/<image_name>
+You can find your Docker Image in Dockerhub under the name **databrew/extract-bohemia-kenya-project**